Blog

 Usha Patel, Neurocognitive Therapist and Director of Raviv Practice London shares her first-hand experience of working with children /adults and the latest research and upcoming events in her series of blog posts.

-MNRI, Coordination Usha Patel MNRI, Coordination Usha Patel
+MNRI, Coordination Usha Patel BA (Hons) MNRI, Coordination Usha Patel BA (Hons)

 How movement is connected to how we learn